Honduran gang crackdown: Crackdown

 The crackdown began on 6 December 2022 at 6:00 p.m. when 2,000 police officers entered areas controlled by the gangs in Tegucigalpa and San Pedro Sula.

 On 8 January 2023, Castro extended the state of exception by 45 days.
-The state of Emergency was extended in 21 February 2023 and later in 8 April 2023.
+The state of Emergency was extended on 21 February 2023 and later on 8 April 2023.

 On 20 June, at least 46 women were killed in a riot at a women's prison in the town of Támara.
 From June 24 to 25, thirteen people, 12 men, and 1 woman, were shot dead at a birthday party in the northern manufacturing city of Choloma.
 At least 11 others were killed in separate incidents across the northern de Sula region in what are assumed to be drug-related killings.
 Following the incident, the government imposed an immediate 15-day curfew in Choloma between 9 pm and 4 am and another in San Pedro Sula, effective 4 July.